14 Stroke Symptoms Women Shouldn’t Ignore

 While changes in your vision are a relatively common sign, according to the National Stroke Association, women’s visual symptoms may include hallucinations.
 Your occipital lobes—”the powerhouse of interpretation of visual input,” Dr. Greene-Chandos says—can be damaged by posterior circulation problems.

 Early menopause or early menstruation

-Starting either one of these life changes ahead of schedule can alter a woman's risk, according to Dr. Rexrode's research.
-Starting menstruation before ten years of age or menopause before a woman turns 45 can put her at higher risk of a stroke.
-"During the years that woman is menstruating, she produces higher levels of estrogen and other hormones," Dr. Rexrode says, and it may be that the shortened exposure to these hormones bumps up risk—though researchers are still searching for the reason.
+Starting either one of these life changes ahead of schedule can alter a woman’s risk, according to Dr. Rexrode’s research.
+Starting menstruation before ten years of age or menopause before 45 can indicate a higher risk of a stroke.
+“During the years that woman is menstruating, she produces higher levels of estrogen and other hormones,” Dr. Rexrode says, and it may be that the shortened exposure to these hormones bumps up risk—but researchers are still studying this.

 Some pregnancy complications

 Preeclampsia—dangerously high blood pressure during pregnancy—can raise your stroke risk later on in life.
 So can the pregnancy complication of gestational diabetes.
 Preeclampsia is a sign of stress on the circulatory system, and it can predict the risk of developing high blood pressure later in life, explains Dr. Bushnell.
 “Also, gestational diabetes is associated with an increased risk of diabetes—both hypertension and diabetes are very important stroke risk factors.”
 That’s why the ASA’s new stroke guidelines for women, authored by Dr. Bushnell, recommend that doctors consider a patient’s health during pregnancy.
 Dr. Rexrode notes that pregnancy itself also boosts stroke risk.